 When the committee deems the dissertation ready to submit, the student prepares the final version in compliance with UGS's ETD Guide.
-One last form!
-Complete UGS's Final Electronic Thesis or Dissertation (ETD) Approval form, submit the electronic copy, and that's it.
+One last online milestone form!
+Complete UGS's "Final Electronic Dissertation Approval" form, submit the electronic copy, and that's it.
 You are a "doctor" now.